Beat-YT/FortniteModding/README.md

 - It will open the output log window, you possibly dont have Windows SDK v8.1 installed!
 If thats the case then install it and.
 ![Hi](https://media.discordapp.net/attachments/874274681316864028/894284641392021514/unknown.png "")

+## 5. After creating the c++ classes, in visual studio go to FortWorldSettings.h, add an include for FortTimeOfDayManager, and paste the rest under "GENERATED_BODY()"
+> #include "FortTimeOfDayManager.h"
+>
+> public:
+>
+>	UPROPERTY(EditAnywhere, BlueprintReadWrite)
+>		TSubclassOf<AFortTimeOfDayManager> TimeOfDayManager;